Self-hosted DBtune

 DBtune agent (part 2)

 The DBtune agent requires to be installed and connected to your database.
 The agent will then communicate with the hosted DBtune container using the internal IP address you assigned to the DBtune container.
 Please note that this agent is the same as the agent in the SaaS solution — More information can be found in the DBtune documentation.
-The agent is open-source and written in Python.
+The agent is open-source and written in GoLang.

 Downloading the container image